Ma-ve/AnimalCrossingIsFun/README.md

 ## Contact

-Feel free to contact me through a GitHub issue, Pull Request, or by email via `contact [at] animalcrossing [dot] fun`
+Feel free to contact me through a GitHub issue, Pull Request, or by email via `animalcrossing [at] mave [dot] me`